stang10/CMSC701_HW1/REPORT.md

 **What did you find to be the most challenging part of implementing the query program?**

-The most challenging part of implementing the query program was determine the bounds in the suffix array for matching prefixes.
+The most challenging part of implementing the query program was determining the bounds in the suffix array for suffixes whose prefixes match a query string.
 That is to say, writing a binary search function to locate one hit in the suffix array that contained the query as a prefix was easy, but then determining the first and last indices of values in the suffix array that contains the query as a prefix was more difficult.
 Initially, my first thought was to simply iterate through indices lower than the first hit until the query is no longer a prefix and similarly for indices greater than the first hit.
-However, I realized for long genomes, depending on the length of the query string, we could be iterating for ten of thousands of indices in each direction.
+However, I realized for long genomes, depending on the length of the query string, we could be iterating for tens of thousands of indices in each direction.
 So, since we used binary search to find the first hit because of its improved search speed, I determined I should use it to search for the leftmost index where the query is a prefix in the suffix array and the rightmost index.
+I did this by searching within the bounds in which the first hit was found.
+(In other words if binary search with left index l and right index ended because we found the value at the midpoint value c between l and r, I then run binary search between l and c to determine if there are more matches to the left of c.
+I continue this process of searching between a hit and the left bound it was found within until -1 is returned meaning there are no more to the left of the hit.
+This is also mirrored for values to the right of c.)

 **For references of various size, I answer the following questions in the table below:**